ingesolvoll/kee-frame/README.md

 If you want controllers and routes, you need to replace your current routing with kee-frame's routing.
 In order to ease this process, the `start!` function has a configuration option named `:process-route`.
 This can be a function that accepts the route data and modifies it to fit your existing app.

+Alternatively, make your current router dispatch the event `[:kee-frame.router/route-changed route-data]` on every route change.
+That should enable what you need for the controllers.

 ## Maturity
 Reasonably well tested through the demo app and production apps at my work.
 API might see some breaking changes in the near future, but hopefully not.
 Eagerly awaiting feedback!